wyvernbw/the-kingless-knights-survival-book/content/Survival in the Wilderness.md

 > - `4dH` hit die in healing
 > - `-1` fatigue

+### Bond

+Every short or long rest, spending time with an ally has a 1:2 chance of relieving 1 of their insanity levels.
+You can only use this feature once per short rest, with one ally.
+If you are using this feature, others cannot bond with you.

 ### Rest interruptions

 *The cold grasp of death lingered on the knight's throat as